 - Easy to Get There: Ephesus is on the western shores of Aegean Turkey.
 Many surrounding coastal resorts sell daytime trip tickets to head there.
 Alternatively, stay in nearby Kusadasi or Selcuk.

 Should you go on a Guided Tour of Ephesus City?

 The ancient city of Ephesus does not let unqualified guides in who talk crap.
 Licensed tour guides in Turkey have studied and sat exams; therefore, their knowledge is valuable.
-As you walk around Ephesus city with them, the information enhances your time and makes it more interesting, especially if your knowledge of history is limited.
+As you walk around Ephesus City with them, the information enhances your time.
+It makes it more interesting, especially if your knowledge of history is limited.
 If you don’t like guided tours, buy the audio guides sold at the entrance to Ephesus City or invest in good books.
 Do not go into Ephesus blind without knowing what life was like for Ephesus’ citizens.

 See Artefacts in the British Museum